Rudolph Zallinger: March of Progress (1965)

-The March of Progress (as it's commonly called, although titled "The Road to Homo Sapiens") was created for the Early Man volume for the Life Nature Library, published in 1965 by Time Life.
-It shows the evolution of man, from ape to Homo Sapiens.
+The March of Progress (as it is commonly called, although it is titled "The Road to Homo sapiens") was created for the Early Man volume of the Life Nature Library, published in 1965 by Time Life.
+It shows the evolution of man, from ape to Homo sapiens.
 Many consider this to be wrong as it presents a "linear evolution", whereas evolution is much more complex, and thus has been heavily criticized despite making its way into popular culture.
 Many parodies have been made, as it stands as one of the most recognizable scientific images of all time.

 The Age of Mammals (1967)

 As Zallinger had previously done work for Life magazine, they commissioned another work of art from him, The Age of Mammals.
 The drawing for The Age of Mammals was published in October 1953, but there were insufficient funds to begin work on the mural until the 1960s.
 In 1961, Zallinger began work on the 60 by 5.5 ft mural on the south wall of the Hall of Mammalian Evolution in Yale's Peabody Museum of Natural History.
-Its chronology moves from right to left, and it depicts a variety of plants, animals and landscapes of western North American in the span of 65 million years.
-It shows the domination of mammals after the extinction of dinosaurs 65 million years ago to the Ice age about 10,000 years ago.
+Its chronology moves from right to left, and it depicts a variety of plants, animals and landscapes of western North America in the span of 65 million years.
+It shows the domination of mammals after the extinction of the dinosaurs 65 million years ago to the Ice Age about 10,000 years ago.
 It was painted using the fresco-secco technique.

 Early History of Hartford (1986)

 A mural made in Zallinger's later life, it depicts the history of Hartford, Connecticut, from the landing of Puritan colonial leader Thomas Hooker in Connecticut, to around the time Zallinger had been born.
 It depicts people helping build the city, but forgets to display the enslaved black men and woman who also helped build it.
-It is on permanent display at Hartford Public Library on the main floor.
+It is on permanent display at the Hartford Public Library on the main floor.

 Life magazine

 The Age of Reptiles earned Zallinger recognition from the Pulitzer Foundation in 1949 but remained unknown to most of America.
-It wasn't until New Haven's former mayor Richard C. Lee, at that time head of the Yale News Bureau, who brought it to the attention of the editors of Life magazine.
+It wasn't popular until New Haven's former mayor Richard C. Lee, at that time head of the Yale News Bureau, brought it to the attention of the editors of Life magazine.
 Soon after, it was published in Life in 1952, which gained it much attention.
 However, this wasn't the only assignment Zallinger received from Life.
-He paintings portrayed reptiles and dinosaurs, he painted 8 pages of the tropical rain forests of Dutch Guiana, drew animals and birds with his wife Jean Day Zallinger, recreated scenes of Minoans in ancient Crete, contributed to illustrations in the series "The World We Live In", "Wonders of Life on Earth", 2 of the 12 chapters in "The Epic of Man", illustrated a series on the Russian Revolution, and many others.
+His paintings portrayed reptiles and dinosaurs, he painted eight pages of the tropical rain forests of Dutch Guiana, drew animals and birds with his wife Jean Day Zallinger, recreated scenes of the Minoans in ancient Crete, contributed to illustrations in the series "The World We Live In", "Wonders of Life on Earth", two of the 12 chapters in "The Epic of Man", illustrated a series on the Russian Revolution, and many others.